Facebook Tips & Strategies

 Why Bother with Multiple Photos in One Story?

-Before getting into the "how," let's quickly touch on the "why."
-Using multiple photos unlocks a ton of creative potential and helps you connect with your audience in more dynamic ways.
+Before getting into the "how," let's briefly discuss the "why."
+Using multiple photos unlocks a lot of creative potential and helps you connect with your audience in more dynamic ways.
 Instead of just posting a static image, you can:

 • Tell a Cohesive Story: Show a beginning, middle, and end.
-Think of it like a micro-montage of your day, a step-by-step recipe, or the progression of an event from setup to celebration.
+Think of it as a micro-montage of your day, a step-by-step recipe, or the progression of an event from setup to celebration.

 • Create "Before and After" Reveals: Perfect for renovations, fitness journeys, design projects, or transformations of any kind.
 The side-by-side comparison is always compelling.